allisonk2277/passwords/docs/index.md

 5. Passwords that look like gibberish, but actually have a pattern to them (e.g. take a phrase you remember, and use the first letter of each word).
 6. Passwords that look like other passwords you have used (e.g. you have a "base password" and then change the number at the end each time).
 Or worse, you are reusing a password that has already been cracked.

-The common theme with these schemes is that they may be clever, and an attacker with no experience might have a hard time figuring out what you did.
-However, our threat model is not a newbie attacker; we wish to defend against a highly experienced attacker who has certainly seen passwords similar to your scheme before.
-How likely is it that you are the only person in the world to have come up with your particular idea for a password?
-Even if you really are the first person to do so, have you used this scheme for more than one password?
-If an attacker knew other passwords you have created with this scheme (for example, a website might have been compromised and leaked this information), and learned what your scheme is, how guessable is the next password you create with this scheme?
+The common theme with these schemes is that they may be clever, and a newbie attacker with no experience might have a hard time figuring out what you did.
+However, our threat model is not that of a newbie attacker; we wish to defend against a highly experienced attackers.
+If you're not convinced that your password scheme(s) are weak, consider these questions:

+* How likely is it that you are the only person in the world to have come up with your particular idea for a password?
+* If an attacker sees one password generated with the scheme, how easy is it to come up with others?
-Perhaps most importantly, how many possible passwords can you generate with one of these methods?
+* Perhaps most importantly, how many possible passwords can you generate with one of these methods?
 Does it come anywhere close to the 80 bits of entropy we've been aiming for (2^80 = 1.2e24 = 1.2 trillion trillion possibilities)?
-If you can only generate 1,000 or even 1,000,000 passwords with your method, then it is broken.
+If you can only generate 1,000 or even 1,000,000 possibilities, then it is broken.

 This comic sums it up pretty well: [https://xkcd.com/936/](https://xkcd.com/936/).

-* Note: I don't think 44 bits of entropy as mentioned is anywhere close to a good margin of safety, but otherwise agree with the author wholeheartedly.

 ## Generate passwords randomly